-This Privacy Statement (“Statement”) describes what and how StackPath, LLC and its related companies (“StackPath”) gathers and how we may use personal information.
-This Statement applies to: (i) users of the website www.StackPath.com (the “Site”); (ii) users of StackPath services and related offerings that reference or link to this privacy statement (the “Service(s)”); and (iii) information gathered from visitors to websites using the Services. (i), (ii) and (iii) individually and collectively are referred to as “User(s)” or “you”.
+This Privacy Statement (“Statement”) describes what and how StackPath, LLC (“StackPath”, “we”, “our”, and “us”) gathers and how we may use personal information.
+This Statement applies to: (i) users of the website www.stackpath.com (the “Site”); (ii) users of StackPath services and related offerings that reference or link to this privacy statement (the “Service(s)”); and (iii) information gathered from visitors to websites using the Services. (i), (ii) and (iii) individually and collectively are referred to as “User(s)” or “you”.
 It also describes your choices regarding use, access and correction of your personal information.

 We may use this information to:

-StackPath may aggregate and anonymize data from individual StackPath services and utilize it to further secure other StackPath services and clients.
+StackPath may aggregate and anonymize data from individual StackPath Services and utilize it to further secure other StackPath services and clients.
 We may utilize this anonymous data to build further security into each Service we deploy for our users.
 None of the data identifies any individual.
-For example, we monitor DDoS attacks at the network edge and utilize that data to protect other StackPath users from DDoS attacks.
-At times we may assemble this data and provide it to an external party in an anonymized format, maintaining that our users’ and their visitors’ personal information will never be attached to or included in such data.
+For example, we monitor DDoS attacks at the network edge and utilize that data to protect other StackPath clients or Users from DDoS attacks.
+We may assemble this data and provide it to an external party in an anonymized format, maintaining that our Users’ and their visitors’ personal information will never be attached to or included in such data.
 We utilize this log data to detect and block new threats on the Internet.

 If we send any marketing emails, we will tell you how to “opt-out.”
 If you would like to discontinue receiving this information, you may update your email preferences by using the “Unsubscribe” link found in emails we send to you or by contacting us at firstname.lastname@example.org.
-If you opt out, we may still send you non-marketing emails including emails about your accounts and our business dealings with you.
+If you opt out, we may still send non-marketing emails including account-related or business communications.

 For comments or questions about this Statement please use our live chat system or submit a ticket to our support team through the StackPath portal.
-You may also contact us at: Privacy@StackPath.com.
+Users may also contact us at: firstname.lastname@example.org.